rlevine/droplet_video_analyzer/README.md

 #### Advanced options

 ```
-  --apply-corrections   apply droplet corrections from file
+  --corrections   create template correction file and apply droplet corrections from file
                         <video_source>.corrections
 ```
 The script will typically miscategorize 2 to 2.5% of droplets as being unique when they're really a reappearance of a prior droplet.
 If more accuracy is needed, corrections can be provided to the process by adding droplet numbers to a correction file for a specific video.
-The script will generate an empty correction file, with instructions for completing it in the source video directory.
+When the `--correction` parameter is present, the script will generate an empty correction file template in the same directory as the source file, if it doesn't find one, with instructions for completing the annotation in the file.
-If `--apply-corrections` is specified, the provided corrections will be applied.
+Subsequent runs with the parameter present will use the annotations in the file to correct droplet connections.
+The header of the correction file will document the threshold, similarity and frame history values used to generate the original output that is being corrected.
+Using different values will almost certainly invalidate the correction instructions in the file.

 ```
   --hide-droplet-history